Samuel Henry Strong: At the Judicial Committee of the Privy Council

 In 1895, the Parliament of the United Kingdom amended the constituting documents of the Judicial Committee of the Privy Council to permit the Queen to summon a limited number of justices from the colonies.
 In 1897, three colonial justices were named to the council, and Chief Justice Strong became the first Canadian justice to sit on the Judicial Committee of the Privy Council.
 The appointment did not come with pay, so the Canadian government gave Justice Strong a travel allowance of $1,000, which Strong supplemented with his own funds.
 Chief Justice Strong attended the committee from 1897 to 1900, remained a member until his death in 1909, and sat on 28 reported appeals and wrote eight decisions.
 Despite no longer attending sessions of the Court, Strong refused to resign, delaying the appointment of newly appointed Chief Justice of Canada Charles Fitzpatrick until 1909.
 At the time, the Judicial Committee of the Privy Council permitted only two Canadian appointments, and the other position was already held by Henri-Elzéar Taschereau.

+Strong heard 28 reported appeals as a member of the Privy Council.
 Strong authored four decisions for the Judicial Committee of the Privy Council.
 He upheld the decision of the Supreme Court of Newfoundland in Gaden v The Newfoundland Savings Bank (1899).
 In The London and Lancashire Life Assurance Company v Jean Fleming (1897), he dismissed the appeal from the Court of Appeal for Ontario.
 He also dismissed an appeal from the Supreme Court of Canada in The Grand Trunk Railway Company v Washington (1899).
 Finally, in Le Séminaire de Québec v La Corporation de Limoilou (1899), Strong dismissed the appeal from the Quebec Court of Appeal.